-

 with Comments Off

 IMAGINE we wanted to create a huge Latino underclass in this country.
 We would induce more than 500,000 illegal immigrants to enter annually.
 We would see Latinos account for half of America’s population growth.
-We would turn a hardened eye toward all 44 million Latinos, because 12 million jumped our borders to meet our labor demand.
+We would turn a hardened eye toward all 44 million Latinos, because 12 million jumped our borders to meet our construction labor demand by small companies just like commercial rubbish removal in Sydney.
 We would financially motivate but morally deplore illegal immigrants’ determination to break our laws and risk their lives to work for us.
-We would let nativist, xenophobic amnesiacs pillory the roughly 25 percent of Latinos who were here illegally,
+We would let nativist, xenophobic amnesiacs

 Read More »